vshan/zwei/README.md

 ## What is Zwei?

-Zwei is a web framework written the DSL way (on ruby) designed to simplify the process of creating web applications, taking inspiration from both Sinatra and Rails.
+Zwei is a web framework written the DSL way (on ruby) designed to simplify the process of creating web applications, taking inspiration from both Rails and Sinatra.

 ## Why Zwei?